 John to update numbers

-add disclaimer statement: Section and Entry template as defined and used in IHE PCC content profiles are being implemented in the US in many cases under the implementation of the US-based C-CDA implementation guide.
-There is an active diaglog under the effort to resolve these types of issues.
+Section and Entry templates as defined and used in IHE PCC content profiles are being implemented in the US in many cases under the implementation of the US-based C-CDA implementation guide as defined by Meaningful Use Stage 2.
+As a result of this there has been a shift in development efforts in the US vendor community focusing heavily on the implementation of C-CDA based templates.
+However, there is an active dialog ocurring as part of the HL7-IHE Collaboration Committee (https://docs.google.com/document/d/10L0OE-pL60Q6RAIsuIt9ivA5uybZheF52NzXVXrfl2Q/edit) effort to resolve issues around competing templates between IHE and HL7.